MainulDip/EverydayReactNative/RN-vscode-guide.md

 `imd` => for `import {  } from 'module'` as Import Destructuring

 ### Expo Tools:
 Expo Tools adds suggestions and docs for all Expo config.
-It also shows live previews for native files from prebuild, right in your editor!
+It also shows live previews for native files from prebuild, right in the editor!

 Docs => https://marketplace.visualstudio.com/items?itemName=expo.vscode-expo-tools